 P. ferox is associated with diseases such as West Nile Virus and Venezuelan equine encephalitis virus though it is not a significant vector.
 They are also known to carry larvae of human botfly (Dermatobia hominis).

 Psorophora ciliata, sometimes referred to as “gallinipper” is a large but harmless mosquito species found mostly in the Eastern United States.
 In South America, this species has established itself in tropical and temperate regions.

 Though not associated with any vector-borne disease, P. ciliata is an aggressive mosquito species, and their bites are often painful.
 Large mammals and other mosquito species are its preferred feeding source.

 P. ciliata can be identified by its relatively large stature and hairy legs.

 Common Name: Mosquito eater, elephant mosquito,

-Genus Toxorhynchites include more than ninety mosquitoes species which do not feed on human blood.
+Genus Toxorhynchites include more than ninety mosquitoes species that do not feed on human blood.
 The genus also features some of the largest mosquito species measuring about 0.71 inches in length.

 Rather than human blood, Toxorhynchites mosquitoes feed on mosquito larvae.
 Toxorhynchites splendens, a native species of Australia, is known to prey on yellow fever mosquito larvae near its natural habitat.
 The species has been effective in controlling populations of other blood-sucking mosquito species.